-Similarly to WifiMap, Wifi Free Spot is another directory that will list all of the local free Wifi hotspots for you to choose from.
+Similar to WifiMap, Wifi Free Spot is another directory that will list all of the local free internet hotspots near you.

 On this site, they list the hotspots on a state-by-state basis, but in addition to that, they have specialized listings: